Everyone needs a vacation — even a Minion of Death

 “Uh-huh.
 I have to graduate from high school and then the full trust fund is mine.
 I want to go to college, and that’s why I’m working so hard — to make it happen.
 There’s enough in the trust fund to pay for my living expenses and U.C.
 Berkeley’s tuition and fees and textbooks to get my bachelor’s and master’s degrees.”

 For my current persona, that was true.
 Otherwise, it was a big lie.
 I already had a shoebox full of bachelor’s and master’s degrees, under different names, of course.
-Because of all of my studies and degrees, I had to be careful and not get top grades to avoid being picked as one of the student speakers at my commencement.
+Because of all of my studies and degrees, I had to be careful and not get top grades to avoid being picked as one of the student speakers at my high school commencement.
 I would receive too much publicity if that happened.
 And, there’s nothing more embarrassing than turning down an invitation to be a student commencement speaker.
 I had to do it once, and my boss was not pleased.

 “What grade are you in?”
 Tom asked.